ericschulman/fonts_causal_analysis/README.md

 ### Estimating the synthetic control
 * `synth_biannual_plots.R` - runs the synthetic control with the Synth package to save .png image in the directory.
 * `synth_biannual_tables.R` - runs the synthetic control with the Synth package to print tables to the R terminal.
 * `functions_conformal_012` - inference methods from ["An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls"]: https://arxiv.org/abs/1712.09089.
-The replication code is saved here [source]: https://drive.google.com/file/d/10xX8cj1HHpTgR9kT3GBljTfhXox0EJ9c/view
 * Running the synthetic control will require R version > 4.
 I ran the code on ubuntu 18.03.
 * The code is currently written to produce tables for the inverse distance measure.
 To use the distance from Averia, you can modify lines 60 and 71 with the appropriate variables i.e. change `gravity_dist` and `gravity_var` to `Distance.from.Mean` and `mean_var` from `fonts_panel_biannual_new.csv`.